LogtalkDotOrg/logtalk3/manuals/_sources/userman/events.rst.txt

    a monitor (the monitor status of an object is not stored in the object).

-The execution of actions, defined in a monitor, associated to each event, never affects the term that denotes the message involved
-   In other words, if the message contains unbound variables, these are not affected by the acting of monitors associated to the event.
+Event handlers cannot modify the event arguments Notably, if the message contains unbound variables, these cannot be bound by the calls to the monitor event handlers.

 .. _events_generation: